SaturdaysinthePark/sabtain-site/content/post/last-five-years-of-reading.md

 I sort of segmented everything in this pseudo FAQ, based on real questions I get about books and my reading habits.
 It seems like a nice way to convey everything, and I hope you enjoy.

+A lot of the stats/figures I reference are actually part of a spreadsheet I use to track my reading habits, check it out [here](https://docs.google.com/spreadsheets/d/1Nwb3f6ellfckRrbwsnnP2fp8JWe8oTKoVJ2UXICE_R8/edit?usp=sharing).

 ### How many books did you read this year (2019)?
 82, but the amount isn't _that_ important.